BGNC/BloodGPT/README.md

-İşte tek bir README.md dosyasına dönüştürülmüş hali:

 # BloodGPT

 BloodGPT is a comprehensive application designed to analyze blood test PDFs and provide medical insights and recommendations using AI.
 This project integrates **Spring Boot** for backend development and **ChatGPT API** for processing and interpreting medical data.
-The application aims to make healthcare data more accessible and insightful for patients and healthcare providers.
+Additionally, the project leverages **Python** and **BioBERT** for advanced AI-driven analysis of blood test data.

 ---